 - A. Preservation: Every effort shall be made to protect a site's existing native vegetation.
 Native vegetation along Sensitive Areas and Vegetated Buffers shall be retained to the maximum extent practicable. - B. Selection: Plant selection shall be from the plant lists found in Tables A-1 through A-4.
-Unless approved by City staff, planting restrictions are as follows: - Deep rooting trees and shrubs (e.g., willow) shall not be planted on top of concrete pipes, or within 10 feet of retaining walls, inlet/outlet structures or other culverts - Large trees or shrubs shall not be planted on berms over 4 feet tall that impound water.
-Small trees or shrubs with fibrous root systems may be installed on berms that impound water and are less than 4 feet tall - C. Quantities: Plant quantities are calculated per 100 square foot of facility area.
-Plant quantities can be calculated as follows: - Moisture Zone (S): 115 herbaceous plants - Moisture Zone (A): 3 large shrubs/small trees, 4 small shrubs, and 115 groundcover plants - Moisture Zone (B): 1 tree, 3 large shrubs/small trees, 4 small shrubs, and 115 groundcover plants - Moisture Zone (C & D): 115 sedums, succulents, and herbaceous plants
+Unless approved by City staff, planting restrictions are as follows:

+- Deep rooting trees and shrubs (e.g., willow) shall not be planted on top of concrete pipes, or within 10 feet of retaining walls, inlet/outlet structures or other culverts. - Large trees or shrubs shall not be planted on berms over 4 feet tall that impound water.
+Small trees or shrubs with fibrous root systems may be installed on berms that impound water and are less than 4 feet tall. - C. Quantities: Plant quantities are calculated per 100 square foot of facility area.
+Plant quantities shall be calculated based on spacing and plant container size.

+PLANT SPACING NUMBER OF PLANTS PER 100 SQUARE FEET TYPICAL PLANT / CONTAINER SIZES

+6" 461 PLUGS

+12" 115 SP #4 (4" POTS)

+18" 51 #1

+24" 27 #2

+36" 18 SHRUBS & TREES

+4' 7 SHRUBS & TREES

+5' 4 SHRUBS & TREES

+6' 3 SHRUBS & TREES

+- One tree is required for every 250 square feet of facility area.
+No trees, with the

+exception of street trees, are required for facilities less than 250 square feet or

+are narrower than 4 feet.

-D. Minimum Sizes:
+- D. Minimum Sizes:

-Herbaceous plants: SP #4 container
+- Herbaceous plants: SP #4 container

-Small shrubs/groundcover: # 1 container
+- Small shrubs/groundcover: #1 container

-Large shrubs/small trees: 30" Height
+- Large shrubs/small trees: #2 container or 30" Height

-Deciduous trees: 1" caliperEvergreen trees: 6' height
+- Deciduous trees: 1" caliper

+- Evergreen trees: 6' height

-E. Design: All planting plans must have a minimum of 50 percent evergreen plants and at least two species from the herbaceous and small shrubs/groundcover plant communities.
+- E. Design: All planting plans must have a minimum of 50 percent evergreen plants and at least two species from the herbaceous and small shrubs/groundcover plant communities.
 However, trees are not required or recommended in fully lined facilities.